Elaine Lemm - Chair of Judges

 Combining their professional expertise in training and development and healthcare with their first-hand experience of disability, their insight provides a unique contribution to the improvement of accessibility in the UK.

 Elly Fiorentini is a Senior Journalist at BBC Radio York.
+Throughout the pandemic she has been working on the BBC's Make A Difference - reporting on how independent businesses, volunteers and groups are supporting people across North Yorkshire during the crisis.
 She has presented every programme on the radio station and during that time has met and interviewed many people involved in the Hospitality Industry across Yorkshire.
-She comperes the Flavours of Herriot Awards and in the past has been involved in the York Hospitality Awards, York Festival of Food and Drink and hospitality awards in Scarborough.
+This is her second year as a judge on the White Rose Awards.
+She comperes the Flavours of Herriot Awards and has presented and compered many hospitality and business events across North Yorkshire.
 Elly is passionate about good customer service.
 Her grandfather created Fiorentini’s ice cream which is still being made in Northern Ireland.
 Her passions are good food and drink, rugby union and horseracing.
+She is looking forward to judging the awards for the second time.